 Reading at School

-At Southey Green Primary School reading is at the heart of our curriculum.
+At Southey Green Primary School, reading is at the heart of our curriculum.
 It is our intent that children will leave us as confident and fluent readers who can read a range of texts, discuss them with confidence and importantly have a love of reading.

 The Teaching of Reading

-The teaching of reading aims to build fluent and confident readers.
+Throughout school the teaching of reading aims to build fluent and confident readers.
 We focus on ensuring children can read with accuracy and fluency, use high order reading skills which contribute to their comprehension of texts and to develop a love of literature.

 How can you help?